Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Introduction

-One simple and elegant model allowing access to the full richness of the anomalous diffusion parameter space is the celebrated L\'evy flight~\cite{mandelbrot1982fractal,shlesinger1995levy}.
-In this random-walk model, jump lengths and dwell times are drawn from distributions which can, in general, be heavy-tailed and have diverging moments~\cite{Scher1975}.
-Intuitively it can be understood that if the dwell time distribution has a heavy tail the dynamics can become sub-diffusive ($\beta < 1$), whereas if the jump lengths moments are allowed to diverge the dynamics may become superdiffusive.
+One simple and elegant model allowing access to the full richness of the anomalous diffusion parameter space is a generalization of the celebrated L\'evy flight~\cite{mandelbrot1982fractal,shlesinger1995levy}.
+In this random-walk model, a walker ``jumps" a certain distance and then dwells at the arrived location for a certain time.
+Jump distances and dwell times are random variables, both drawn from distributions which can, in general, be heavy-tailed or have diverging moments~\cite{Scher1975}.
+Intuitively it can be understood that if the dwell time distribution has a heavy tail the dynamics can become ``sub"-diffusive ($\beta < 1$), whereas if the moments of the jump distances are allowed to diverge the dynamics may become ``super"-diffusive ($\beta > 1$).
 An important issue when dealing with such power-law distributions is that jumps can occur on many, widely different, scales.
 Since in physical processes long jumps are expected to take longer than short ones, and since a truly diverging jump length can never realistically be obtained, a modification to the original L\'evy approach was put forth.
-In this model, the L\'evy walk~\cite{Shlesinger1987,Zaburdaev2015Review}, a finite velocity is prescribed, ensuring that long jumps take longer than short ones.
+In the simplest version of this ``L\'evy walk" model~\cite{Shlesinger1987,Zaburdaev2015Review}, a fixed finite speed is prescribed, ensuring that long jumps take longer than short ones.
+More generally, a power-law correlation between the distance covered in a jump and the time duration of the jump is considered~\cite{Shlesinger1987}.
+Other generalizations of the L\'evy walk have also been proposed and analyzed as models of anomalous diffusion~\cite{Albers2018,Bothe2019,Vezzani2020}.